-- Tadpoles: Early and late stage tadpoles are shippedin a fish bag filled with freshwater and oxygen.
-Tadpoles are very small (about 1 cm) and may be hiding in the Elodea or in the folds of the bag. - All of our adult frogs are shipped as one frog in a fish bag filled with water and oxygen.
+- Tadpoles: Early and late stage tadpoles are shipped in deli containers with dechlorinated water. - All of our adult frogs are shipped as one frog in a fish bag filled with water and oxygen.
 Adult frogs can be wild type (greenish/brown) or albino (creamy white).
-Adult frogs are about 7-12 cm in length. - Xenopus can live in their shipping container no longer than two days, due to build up of wastes and depletion of oxygen.
-As soon as possible upon receipt, take the bag out of the bucket and float it for 30-60 minutes in the aquarium in which the Xenopus is to be housed.
-This allows the Xenopus to acclimate to the temperature of the aquarium.
-If your Xenopus is cold when you receive it, its movement will be very slow or nonexistent.
+Adult frogs are about 7-12 cm in length. - Adult Xenopus can live in their shipping container no longer than two days, due to build-up of wastes and depletion of oxygen.
+As soon as possible upon receipt, allow the frog to come to the same temperature as the water in which it will be placed. - Xenopus tadpoles and eggs can be left in their deli container for a week or longer, as long as they do not become crowded, and water is changed regularly. - If your Xenopus is cold when you receive it, its movement will be very slow or nonexistent.
 This does not indicate poor health; it will behave normally once it adjusts to a higher temperature.
-Once the Xenopus is acclimated, carefully cut open the bag and release it into the aquarium.
+Once the frog has acclimated, carefully cut open the bag and release it into the aquarium.